kevinwshin/French-House-Manual/README.md

 7. Alert the Trustee if a member has too many violations and must have a conflict mediation or member review.
 8. Have labor assignments clearly marked on a printed sheet somewhere in the house.
 9. Alert a member of the house if their labor needs additional work.
 10. Use common sense and your best judgment.
-Sometimes things don't happen, try and accomodate members who need leeway, the warnings and fine system are meant for discretion.
+Sometimes things don't happen, try and accommodate members who need leeway, the warnings and fine system are meant for discretion.

 ### Kitchen Manager (3 Hours)
 Kitchen Manager is responsible for the food of the house, dictating the recipe schedule for the cooks, making shopping lists, ensuring the kitchen and food is sanitary, and that meals are nutritious.